Scratch To Basics

 Starch will spike your blood sugar without giving you many nutrients.
 The excess starch is also what makes rice sticky and mushy.
 I usually rinse the rice four or five times until the water turns almost clear.

-After rinsing, soak your rice for about 30 minutes.
+After rinsing, you should soak your rice for about 30 minutes.
 This picture shows my rice ready to soak.
+You can see the water is much clearer after rinsing a few times.

 rice in pot after rinsing a few times.
 The water is much clearer than in the first rinse.

-I haven’t had much luck with a rice cooker, however many people swear by them.
-We use the stove method in our house.
-To cook the rice, put the ingredients in a pot, bring to a boil, reduce the heat, and let it sit without heat (or very low heat) until the rice is done.
+To cook the rice, put the ingredients in a pot (see the recipe below), bring to a boil, reduce the heat, and let it sit without heat (or very low heat) until the rice is done.
 Once it’s cooked, you can fluff it with a fork, or use a rice paddle.

 cooked rice in bowl, garnished with cilantro

-By taking a few extra steps in the preparation, your body will thank you, and the rice will be delicious.
+Follow these steps to cook perfect rice every time.
+Rinse, soak, cook, eat.
+By taking a few extra steps in the preparation of your rice, your body will thank you, and the rice will be perfectly cooked.

 Perfectly Cooked Rice